un/inbox/README.md

    ```sh
    pnpm run docker:up
    ```

+6. Sync the schema with the database:

+    ```sh
+   pnpm run db:push
+    ```

-6. In another terminal window, start the app and all services
+7. In another terminal window, start the app and all services

    ```sh
    pnpm run dev